-These tablets melted on the tongue, too (no water necessary).
-I was extra curious about how these tablets would make me feel considering they’re coined as “fast dissolve,” and at 6 milligrams, they’re nearly double the strength of the other melatonin I tried.
-The strawberry flavored pill tasted pretty great, and I can confidently say I was more tired when I turned out the light out than I was on any normal night when I didn’t use a sleeping aid.
+These tablets also melted on the tongue (no water necessary).
+I was extra curious about how these tablets would make me feel, considering they’re coined as “fast dissolve,” and at 6 milligrams, they’re nearly double the strength of the other melatonin I tried.
+The strawberry flavored pill tasted pretty great, and I can confidently say I felt more tired than I typically do (without sleep aids) when I turned out the lights.
 I slept soundly through the night, but I woke up super tired and groggy (likely because of the amplified dosage).
 I tried reading on the train but passed out after about 15 minutes.
-The whole morning was a foggy, sleepy haze though I slept a good 7-and-a-half hours.
+The whole morning was a foggy, sleepy haze though I slept a good seven-and-a-half hours.

 Vitamin Shoppe Valerian Root